1 Introduction

 Revise or corroborate outdated AWC and atlas data, particularly on Kenai River tributaries experiencing increases in zinc concentrations as well as priority corridors identified by the Kenai Mountains to Sea partnership

-Explore the feasibility of applying anadromous habitat modeling techniques within the Kenai Peninsula Borough
+Explore the feasibility of applying predictive modeling techniques for anadromous habitat within the Kenai Peninsula Borough